simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

 >> NMR relaxation time T1 = 3.08 s

+..  container:: justify

     The value you get may vary a little, depending on which hydrogen atoms were randomly selected by NMRforMD.

 Plot the spectrum
 -----------------